Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 In order to log your calories accurately, I recommend using the app Macro Factor.
 This calorie counting app has the largest verified food database, making it a very accurate resource to use when you are counting your calories.
-Using this link gets you an extra week on your free trial (2 weeks total).
-Cancel any time before your trial ends without being charged.
+Use this link and enter the code FEASTGOOD when signing up to get an extra week on your free trial (2 weeks total).
+You can cancel anytime before your trial ends without being charged.

 Step 2: Determine Macronutrient Needs